kiss-csongor/wikipedia/README.md

 ## Future Expansion

-As the project grows, expect new categories covering Windows, cloud technologies, cybersecurity, DevOps, and more.
+As the project grows, expect new categories covering Windows, cloud technologies, cybersecurity, DevOps, IP networking, and more.

 ---